 - The secondary market is made up of recognized dealers trading through their HKMA accounts.
 The primary dealers resell their bond allocations into this market.

-The Hong Kong Government Bond Program
+Hong Kong Government Bonds

 - 5 years